 WFAA funds are provided through the generous support of donors who are interested in supporting the mission of the university.
 Good business ethics and common sense dictate that expenditures deemed to be extravagant or excessive, or which provide significant personal benefit are not allowed.
-When questions arise as to the appropriateness of an expenditure, the expenditure should be cleared through WFAA’s director of fund services before the expense is incurred or submitted for payment/reimbursement.
+When questions arise as to the appropriateness of an expenditure, the expenditure should be cleared through WFAA’s director of fund administration and compliance before the expense is incurred or submitted for payment/reimbursement.

 As part of WFAA’s careful stewardship of contributions, the following expenditures are not allowed:

 - Expenditures not directly related to an individual’s university appointment or official WFAA business

 - Payment of fines and penalties

 - Purchase of cultural or athletic tickets for personal or student use.
 Business-related athletic ticket purchases must be made through the UW’s official process.

 - Taxable items (including gift cards or gifts) for university personnel or students

 - Gifts of cash or cash equivalent (e.g., gift cards)